Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 It was hard to tell, but she thought he moved slightly.

-"Vedreg I...guess you don't handle pain like we do, but I need to know if you're conscious.
+"Vedreg I... guess you don't handle pain like we do, but I need to know if you're conscious.
 Just do *anything*, okay?"

 One of Vedreg's huge bloodshot blue eyes rolled open from behind three layers of nictitating eyelids and looked right at her for just long enough to confirm he was still among the land of the living, then screwed shut again in agony.